Making DEI Obsolete: When DEI is the Solution and The Problem

 How much longer before my job is in jeopardy?” she wondered.
 “And, is this DEI work making us better, or . . . is it simply distracting us?

-Diversity, equity, and inclusion (DEI) is the solution most organizations need, but how it’s currently understood and implemented also makes it the problem.
+Diversity, equity, and inclusion (DEI) is the solution most organizations need, but the way it’s understood and implemented also makes it the problem.

-It’s like the couple that gets counseling to strengthen their relationship, even though they don’t believe anything is seriously wrong.
+It’s like the couple that decides to get counseling to strengthen their relationship, even though they don’t believe anything is seriously wrong.

 When the counselor starts asking very specific questions, and in the words of one of the partners in the relationship, “poking around inside their heads where they don’t belong,” problems start to surface.